FasTracks/FasTracks-FE/README.md

 If you would like to run the application locally, you will need Rails 7.X.X and to clone both [FasTracks-FE](https://github.com/FasTracks/FasTracks-FE) and [FasTracks-BE](https://github.com/FasTracks/FasTracks-BE), since the application follows service-oriented architecture.
 Within each repo, follow the steps below.

 1. `bundle install`
-2. `rails db:{drop,create,migrate,seed}`
+2. `rails db:{drop,create}` note: no data is stored in the db but required for server spin up
+3. `rails dev:cache` -- enables caching in dev environment
-3. `bundle exec rspec`
+4. `bundle exec rspec` -- to see results of TDD
+5. update .env file
+   1. place your callback uri in the appropriate variable (localhost:5000 if running locally, else the hosted url)
-4. `rails s`
+6. `rails server`

 Then, in your browser, visit `localhost:5000` and follow the prompts on screen.

 *Due to development constraints from Spotify, FasTracks is currently limited to invite-only users.
 Please message one of our contributors with to be added to our list of approved users.
 Please be sure to include the email address associated with your Spotify account.
-Alternatively, users may create their own app through [Spotify's developer portal](https://developer.spotify.com/documentation/web-api/concepts/apps) and reconfigure the Client ID and Client Secret in their local copy of the FE repo.*
+Alternatively, users may create their own app through [Spotify's developer portal](https://developer.spotify.com/documentation/web-api/concepts/apps) and reconfigure the Client ID and Client Secret in their local copy of the FE repo `rails credentials:edit`.
+Don't forget to add the appropriate callback uris in your Spotify's App*

 ### Prerequisites